Labrang Tashikyil 2015 - 16 USA Tour

 The monks will present a Tibetan Language & Alphabet workshop to those interested in an Asian language.
 Tibetan is not like Chinese.
 Instead, it belongs to the Burmese family of language.
 Its alphabet is based on the Sanskrit alphabet and reads from left to right.

 Tibetan AlphabetParticipants should be high school age or older.
 We will give you a hand-out showing the Tibetan alphabet.
 The monks will show you how to write several letters and will ask for volunteers from the audience to try their hand.
 In addition, common phrases like "Good Day" (Tashi Deleg) and "How Are You" (Kyaay Rong Ku Tsug Dey Po Yin Pey) will be taught so that the participants can say them easily.

 Tashi Deleg: Hello - Good DayTibetan Cooking Class

-The monks will teach participants how to make traditional Tibetan dishes, such as Mo-Mo's (meet & veggie dumplings), Tendhuk (noodle soup), and Dey Tsi (sweet ricc pudding).
+The monks will teach participants how to make traditional Tibetan dishes, such as Mo-Mo's (meet & veggie dumplings), Tendhuk (noodle soup with meat and veggies -- meat can be eliminated), and Dey Tsi (sweet ricc pudding).
 Please go to the Coordinators' Materials page to download Tibetan Recipes

 Tibetans, typically, will have a Buddhist altar in their homes.
 These altars will have represenations of the Three Jewels: The Buddha (usually represented by a statue or statue); The Dharma (a "pecha" or Dharma sutra); and the Sangya (usally statues of Bodhisattvas and eminent teachers such as Tsong Khapa).
 In addition, an altar will have offering bowls (usually 7) to represent the offerings of water, flowers, incense, light, sound, and food.
 Frequently, an altar will also have a stupa that represents the enlightened mind of a Buddha.